 Sunday at 9:00 pm (The Liberty)

-The Telluride Jazz Festival concludes on Sunday, August 11th with a special performance.
-Join us for this energetic show in what is sure to be a memorable way to end the 2019 Telluride Jazz Festival.
-Artist will be announced in spring 2019.
-Tickets are on sale now.
+The Telluride Jazz Festival concludes on Sunday, August 11 with a special performance from Delvon Lamarr Organ Trio.
+The trio’s songs will sound both familiar and fresh, laden with deep groove and finger-snapping soul style.
+The Join us for this energetic show in what is sure to be a memorable way to end the 2019 Telluride Jazz Festival.
 Click here to get tickets.